Statutory Rape Crimes

 Facing Statutory Rape Allegations?
 Don’t Waste Time.
 Call Now.

 Once you’ve been charged with a crime, every minute you wait puts a positive outcome further out of reach.
 You have a legal right to remain silent and to have an attorney present when speaking to the police.
 Invoke your rights.
+Our Kalamazoo office is conveniently located near Western Michigan University and Kalamazoo College.
+We also have an office in Berrien County to better serve Michigan’s west coast.
 Contact us as soon as you can.
-Our office is conveniently located near Western Michigan University and Kalamazoo College.